 Life is VERY Good: Rally & March

 Every January our youth head to the Eagle Bank Arena and Washington, D.C. for a morning of prayer and praise at the Diocesan Life is Very Good Rally.
-We have Mass with Bishop Loverde, hear musical performances and inspirational talks from national/international speakers.
-We then head to the March for Life in Washington, D.C. in prayerful protest and March to the Supreme Court building for an end to Roe vs. Wade.
+We have mass with Bishop Burbidge and hear musical performances and inspirational talks from national and international speakers.
+We then head to the March for Life in Washington, D.C. to march to the Supreme Court building in a prayerful protest for an end to abortion.